NCBI-Hackathons/TCGA_dbGaP/README.md

 ###"fetch_dbGaP_with_TCGA.py"
 INPUT:

-This function will take an input of TCGA project ID, file ID, case ID.
+This function will take an input of TCGA project ID, file ID, or case ID.

 Additionally the input can also be a TCGA disease type or experiment stategy.